varvarigos/Building_distributed_systems/cs426-fall24/lab0/discussions.md

 ```
 This is because the goroutines run concurrently to the for loop.
 Inside each goroutine, there is a delay of some time
 before printing the value of i.
 However, at that time, the for loop will have incremented the value of i to 4.
 Once,
 the timer is over for each subroutine, the value of i will be printed, which will be the number 4.
+In older versions of Go,
+loop variables had a per-loop scope, which is why all goroutines reference the same final value of i.